BANNER+BF+LAND+LPN+AND+LOTTERY+final.jpg

 Bedford Fields has been designed and planted along Permaculture principles and demonstrates a variety of forest gardening techniques, making it a fascinating educational resource for children and experienced gardeners alike.

 The forest garden is planted in 'layers', as you find in a natural forest – with a mixture of small and larger trees, climbers, shrubs, herbaceous plants, and ground cover.
-Because we mix our plant types, they are not in competition with each other for sunlight and root space, so we can grow more crops in a smaller space.
+Because we mix our plant types, they are not in competition with each other for sunlight and root space, so we can grow more species in a smaller space.

 Healthy soil is also one of our top priorities and so we have created a carbon-rich soil full of worms, fungi and other beneficial microbes by employing a no dig and mulch system.